gan-h/Othello/README.md

 <b>What is this?</b>
 - This is a program for the board game Othello.
-It is ready to download to play.
-This program incorporates Othello's game logic, a custom GUI for the game, and a minimax computer player for users to play against.
+The program incorporates Othello's game logic, has a custom GUI for the game, and has a minimax computer player for users to play against.
+If you would like to play it, see below for installation instructions!

 Feel free to contribute or clone this project!